 - Streaming Platforms: If your internet access is not always reliable, another option is to pre-download a guided meditation from Spotify or Apple Music.
 Both platforms categorize meditation as a “genre” of music.
 This means you can find playlists and related “artists” easily.

 - Apps: There are several free meditation apps that can help you customize your practice.
 I like Insight Timer.
 They havea massive free library and provide the option to adjust the length of meditation.

 - Teachers Pay Teachers: You can find guided meditation scripts and audio recordings specifically made for classroom use on the TpT Marketplace.

 - My Free Resource Library: Mondays Made Easy also offers a FREE Body-Scan Visualization resource for members of the Free Resource Library.
 This resource includes a mindful meditation script that you can read to your students.
 It also includes an audio recording of a guided reading.
 You can also access this resource by downloading it for free from Mondays Made Easy’s TpT Store.

 Download Mondays Made Easy’s FREE Body-Scan Visualization Meditation resource!

 Important Considerations for Student Safety and Well-Being

-Most importantly, pre-screening your meditations is an important factor for upholding a trauma-informed practice: you’ll want to ensure that your guided meditation does not explore painful memories or bodily experiences that would not be suitable for your students.
-While it can be helpful for students with trauma to explore these uncomfortable sensations in a safe environment, they are most effective when practiced with a trained professional.
+Most importantly, pre-screening your meditations is an important factor for trauma-informed teaching: Make sure that it does not explore painful memories or bodily experiences that would not be suitable for your students.
+It can be helpful for students with trauma to explore these uncomfortable sensations.
+However, this would best be done in a safe environment with a trained professional.

-Your students may ask to turn the lights off during meditation.
-While it can be desirable to recreate a tranquil space, it may not be the safest option for your students.
-I try to stick to natural light during my meditations, but refrain from complete darkness in order to keep my students’ best interests in mind.
+Your students might ask to turn the lights off during meditation.
+This is not the safest option for your students.
+I try to stick to natural light during my meditations.
+Refrain from complete darkness in order to keep your students’ safety in mind.